 Check to see if there is a group close to you that fits your needs, or if you prefer, call our 24-hour Information and Support Line at 1.800.272.3900.

-Early Stage Support Groups (Prairie Village, Topeka, St. Joseph, and Platte Woods)
+Early Stage Support Groups (Prairie Village, Topeka, and St. Joseph)

 Early stage support groups provide information, discussion and inspiration through an honest exchange of how each are coping and continuing on with good and productive lives.
 If you are considering joining the early stage support group, contact a Heart of America staff (listed below) for an orientation meeting prior to attendance.
 The orientation meeting provides and opportunity to ask questions and insure the group is the right fit for your needs.